DLP Meaning and Definition

 Here is how to initiate a successful DLP deployment:

 Not all data is equally critical.
-Every organization has its own definition of critical data.
+Every organisation has its own definition of critical data.
 The first step is to decide which data would cause the biggest problem if it were stolen.
 DLP should start with the most valuable or sensitive data that is likely to be targeted by attackers.

 Classify the data

 A simple, scalable approach is to classify data by context.
 This means associating a classification with the source application, the data store or the user who created the data.
-Applying persistent classification tags to the data allows organizations to track their use.
+Applying persistent classification tags to the data allows organisations to track their use.
 Content inspection is also useful.
 It examines data to identify regular expressions, such as Social Security and credit card numbers or keywords (example: “confidential”).
 Content inspection often comes with pre-configured rules for PCI, PII, and other standards.

 Understand when data is at risk

 There are different risks associated with data distributed to user devices or shared with partners, customers and the supply chain.
 In these cases, the data is often at highest risk at the moment it is in use on endpoints.
 Examples include attaching data to an email or moving it to a removable storage device.
 A robust DLP program must account for the mobility of data and when data is at risk.